 Fees, Reputation and Information Production in the Credit Rating Industry

 What is the best way to harness a credit rating agency's reputational concerns?
-We examine an agency's incentives to acquire costly information under different compensation schemes.
-We find that, relative to the case in which the agency is paid conditional on assigning a favorable rating, a policy requiring issuers to pay the agency irrespective of the ratings assigned need not improve social welfare.
-The reason is that fees paid upfront may reduce the agency's incentives to acquire information.
-However, if the regulator also monitors information acquisition, then upfront fees always improve social welfare.
+We examine an agency's incentives to acquire costly information and assign ratings that reflect this information under different compensation schemes.
+We find that, relative to the case in which the agency is paid conditional on assigning a favorable rating, a policy requiring issuers to pay the agency irrespective of the ratings assigned may reduce the agency's incentives to acquire information and result in less informative ratings.
+However, if a regulator monitors information acquisition, then upfront fees always result in more informative ratings.

 Keywords: Credit Rating Agencies, Information Acquisition, Reputation